kasinox/NYPD_shooting_incident/README.md

  sf package is essential for geospatial mapping in R, somehow the support in MacOs lag behind that of windows

 ## Knitting in windows environment have no problem so far as there is more support.

+if you have any questions about the instructions, please email me at chenning.xu@colorado.edu